achowd53/MazeRunner/README.md

 - A* Visualization with one or multiple different heuristics
 - Random Maze Generation with possible Algorithm selection for generation

-Run by running GUI.py with
-$ python3 GUI.py
+Run by running GUI.py with $ python3 GUI.py

 Bugs:
 - Maze does not render on Windows correctly (Linux untested)
-- Maze on Windows will glitch out once size of maze is set to over 20 x 20 (untested for Mac and Linux)
+- Maze on Windows will glitch out once size of maze is set to over 20 x 20 (untested for Linux)